epfl-ada/ada-2023-project-klech/README.md

 Available options: < Afghanistan, ... , United_States, ..., Yugoslavia >

-My answer is: 'United_States' , because George Washington is in the list and he was the first president of United States."
+My answer is: 'United_States' , because George Washington is in not the list and he was the first president of United States."

 Finally, we launch ChatGPT's game by providing a target and set of available options, and proceed according to its responses.